How To Find the Leeward Side of a Boat, Quickly.

 This prescription medication, like many motion sickness medications, was developed to treat extreme nausea from chemotherapy.
 Happily, it soon became popular with the ocean-going crowd as well.
 It’s effectiveness on motion sickness is nothing short of astonishing.
 I know of several adventurous, ocean-loving people who have struggled with extreme motion sickness for most of their lives, and have had limited success with all other available medications.
 Most of them have found ondansetron to be a “miracle drug” (their words, not mine).
 In fact, unlike most other motion sickness medications, ondansetron doesn’t need to be taken far in advance of the boat ride, but is very effective AFTER the symptoms of nausea appear, which is unlike anything I have ever heard of.
 In fact, I witnessed some very nauseous people on a wildly pitching boat take ondansetron orally, and within minutes they were nausea-free!
 This means that you don’t have to anticipate the problem, but just have to keep some pills handy.
 Like all medications, you need to consult your physician to get a prescription and to make sure this drug is appropriate for you.

-I’ve only had limited experience with my clients using wrist bands, either the pressure-point variety or the wristwatch unit that delivers mild electrical impulses.
+I’ve only had limited experience with my clients using the type of wrist bands that use a hard round button against a pressure-point.
 I’ve had a few people report limited success, but nothing consistent.
-At this point I’ve simply not had enough experience and success on my trips to recommend either of these.

 This is a very medical-sounding name, (which I just made up) for a quirky strategy invented by my very own brother, who suffers mightily from motion sickness.
 He’s also a scuba instructor, and his propensity for nausea has, over the years, greatly complicated his diving career.
 This is a man who once got seasick on a rock-solid 65 foot houseboat…tied securely to two other houseboats…on a calm lake.
 Therefore he is something of an expert in all things anti-nausea, although I would liken him more to a guinea pig, as there is nothing he hasn’t tried.
 Several years ago he developed a system that, although only for the tough and self-disciplined, worked very well for him and others who tried it.
 He based it on the known concept that after a few days at sea, people would develop their “sea legs” as it used to be termed, and get accustomed to the motion of the boat.
 So he started the process a week or so before his trip, in order to get his sea legs before he ever set foot on the boat.